 To continue the discussion, click here to read about mutual aid agreements, where we discuss how they work, and some of the fundamental problems that exist.
 Later, we will dive into suggestions for improving these agreements and the response to emergency events that help improve the restoration process for utilities and their customers.

 If you need help storm-hardening your plant, reach out to one of our specialists to learn how Alden can help.
-Simply click the link below to get started.
+Simply click here to get started.